suizokukan/katal/README.md

                                 (default: False)
           --configfile CONFIGFILE
                                 config file, e.g. config.ini (default: katal.ini)
-          --infos               display informations about the source directory given in the configuration file (default: False)
+          --hashid HASHID       return the hash id of the given file (default: None) --infos               display informations about the source directory given in the configuration file (default: False)
           --select              select files according to what is described in the configuration file without adding them to the target directory.
 This option can't be used the --add one.
                                 (default: False)
-          --quiet               no output to the console; no question asked on the console (default: False)
+          --mute                no output to the console; no question asked on the console (default: False)
+          --quiet               no welcome/goodbye/informations about the parameters/
+                                messages on console (default: False)
           --version             show the version and exit
         ________________________________________________________________________